 The Historical Incremental Method

 The present and previous years’ budgets can in theory provide a basis for assessing the budgets for the forthcoming year.
 However, this approach is determined on a number of assumptions

-For examples, has the previous marketing budget achieved its previous objectives?
+For example, has the previous marketing budget achieved its previous objectives?
 (Were the objectives worthwhile and are they still current?).
+Were budgets impacted by the pandemic in 2020/21?
+Will the market conditions be different in 2022?
 Do you have new objectives for next year and new initiatives planned?
 Are there new competitors or substitutes entering the market that render the previous budget inaccurate or irrelevant?

 Pros: Simple; Fast; Known

 Cons: Hugely assumptive; Implies no change to the market or the approach; Inflexible; Does not allow for innovation.